Trump talks Putin, grievances as GOP focuses on midterm wins

 “I’ve said I’m not planning to run for president,” Hawley said.
 He also declined to say whether he wants Trump to run again in 2024: “I never give him advice, including on this.”

-Hawley also said it was a mistake for Republicans like Trump to offer soft praise for Putin.
-“Putin is our enemy.
-Let’s be clear about that,” Hawley said.
+Hawley also said it was a mistake for Republicans like Trump to offer soft praise for Putin: “Putin is our enemy.
+Let’s be clear about that.”

 DeSantis, who has also refused to rule out a 2024 presidential bid should Trump run, did not mention the former president in his 20-minute address, focusing instead on his resistance to mask and vaccine mandates.